abyssaltheking/expanding-world/README.md

-# Expanding World
+# Abysmal Engine

 This is a simple game project to get acquainted with C and SDL3.
-This uses my own custom engine, written entirely in my own makeshift, handcrafted C, using as few dependencies as possible.
-Currently in heavy construction.
-Don't expect anything much anytime soon, but feel free to review the code yourself.
+This uses my own custom engine, written entirely in my own makeshift, handcrafted C, using as few dependencies as possible, for better or for worse.
+This engine is meant to compliment SDL3, so if you decide to use it, beware that you'll also need to use SDL3 for some of the smaller things.

+## Game
+A remastering of my first game, [Balance](https://abyssaltheking.itch.io/balance), that will be called Balance: Rebalanced.

+Balance: Rebalanced is a top-down shooter where you must protect the Orb of Balance from rebels, or the entire world will be thrown in chaos.
+Use your powers to protect the Orb of Balance for as long as you can.
+If the Orb of Balance breaks, ***run and cower, you cannot escape***.

 ## Why C over C++ or literally any other language that's not 53 years old?